sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Process application arguments the same way as getopt_long
+Short desc    : Process application arguments the same way as getopt_long
 URL          : http://tug.org/texlive/
-Лицензия     : MIT
+License      : MIT
-Описание     : lua_altgetopt is a MIT-licensed module for Lua, for processing
+Descript     : lua_altgetopt is a MIT-licensed module for Lua, for processing
              : application arguments in the same way as BSD/GNU getopt_long(3)
              : functions do.
 This module is made available for lua script
              : writers to have consistent command line parsing routines.